realworldocaml/book/en/compiler-output-formats.md

 this point.
 We'll describe the the `ocamlc` bytecode compiler first, which consists of two pieces:

-* `ocamlc` compiles files into a simple bytecode that is a close mapping to the lambda form.
+* `ocamlc` compiles files into a bytecode that is a close mapping to the lambda form.
 * `ocamlrun` is a portable interpreter that executes the bytecode.

 `ocamlrun` is an interpreter that uses the OCaml stack and an accumulator to